 How to Make Snickerdoodle Apple Cookies:

-In a large bowl, add the butter, sugar, eggs, vanilla extract and beat together until light and fluffy:
+In a large bowl, add the butter, sugar, eggs, and vanilla extract and beat together until light and fluffy:

 Add the shredded apples and continue mixing: